Tips for First Time Cruisers

 If you are flying to your port of departure, I highly recommend you fly in the day before, which allows you plenty of time in case your flight is late.
 Plus, you get a good night’s rest so you will be fresh and ready to get on the ship.
 You do not want to be late for embarcation.
 Barring extreme circumstances (such as delayed arrivals by multiple airlines), the ship leaves promptly at its sailing time.

 The last night of your cruise, you must put your luggage outside your stateroom.
 During the night, your luggage is collected and will be unloaded when the ship arrives back to port.
 Customs will scan luggage before allowing passengers to disembark.
 So make sure you have any medication, toiletries, etc. that you will need the morning of disembarkation, since you will not be allowed access to your luggage until you get off the ship.

 Disembarking is done by zones.
 Doing so allows U.S. Customs to clear each passenger and their luggage.
 Those with earlier flights are typically given priority disembarkation.
 Those not needing to fly home or who have later flights will typically be allowed to disembark later in the process.
 So get comfy.

 Ready to book a cruise?

 I love cruises, and I would love to help you plan yours.
-Give me a call at 601-397-1446 or email at email@example.com, and let’s begin.
+Contact me, and let’s begin.